 We’ve mentioned one of the vetting and method and assessment methods above.
 You watch a Fred Astaire and Ginger Rogers movie and then mimic their dance moves.
 It challenges your ability to learn complex movements, which is essential.
 It also allows the teacher to see how someone works with others.

-If you don’t participate because you think it’s stupid or a waste of time, that’s the end of your Silat training.
-You aren’t invited back.
+If you don’t participate because you think it’s stupid or a waste of time, your Silat training ends, and you aren’t invited back.
 If you show overt frustration or anger, that’s the reason you are not invited for more instruction.
 If you don’t like 1950s music, chances are you won’t like gamelan music either.
 We train to gamelan music so that you won’t be coming back.

 Alignment of Mind, Body, and Soul in Spiritual Practice